Boootyshaker9000/dictionary-attack/README.md

 </ul>
 <h2> Legal disclaimer </h2>
 The program is not intended for illegal activity.
 The author is not responsible for any legal issues.
+<h2>Contact</h2>
+If you have any questions regarding this project or you'd like to contribute, do not hesitate to contact me.
+e-mail: relich@post.cz